 - Product Name

 - HK registration number (HK-XXXXX)

-- Name of active ingredient
+- Name and quantity of active ingredient

 - Expiry date